 Sai - Traditional Okinawa Kobudo Weapon

 SAI.
-The sai is one of many kobudo weapons taught at the Arizona Hombu dojo.
-These three-pronged tridents have a pointed shaft surrounded by two curved prongs known as yoku that project from the handle.
-Most sai have parallel yoku, although others exhibit opposing, or just one yoku.
-Typically, two zai (plural for sai) are used, but three can be employed with two held in hand and a third in the obi (belt) typically used for throwing.
-The weapon is a farming implement, a trident imported from China, or a weapon imported from other southeast Asian countries.
+The sai is one of many Okinawa kobudo weapons taught at the Arizona Hombu dojo.
+These 3-pronged tridents with pointed shafts surrounded by two curved prongs, may have originally been a pitchfork, seed-furrowing tool, or a tool used by some fishermen.
+But since iron was uncommon on Okinawa, more likely, the weapon was imported from China by the Okinawa royal guard.
+Typically, two zai are used in combat, but three can be employed with two held in hand and a third in the obi (belt) for throwing.
+The weapon, originally a farming implement, may instead have been a trident weapon imported from China or some other southeastern Asian country.

-As a farming implement, sai mounted on a stick could have been used to produce a central deep furrow (seed trench) with two parallel shallow guide furrows designed to line up the next seed trench.
+As a farming implement, sai would have been mounted on a stick to produce a deep central furrow (seed trench) with parallel shallow guide furrows designed to line up the next seed trench.
 Or it could have been used similar to a pitchfork.
-Metals used to produce steel were rare on Okinawa, but iron deposits were found on mainland Japan [primarily low-grade spectite (iron-clays) and high-grade massive sulfides (iron-sulfide or pyrite)].
-Other metals used in steel toughening such as titanium and tungsten were uncommon on Okinawa.
+Metals used to produce steel were uncommon on Okinawa, but iron deposits were found on mainland Japan [primarily low-grade spectite (iron-clays) and high-grade massive sulfides (iron-sulfide or pyrite)].
+Other metals used in steel toughening such as titanium and tungsten were also uncommon on Okinawa.
 Thus most metallic weapons were imported.
-So the weapon was likely introduced from China, India, Japan, or some other southeast Asian country.
+So the weapon was likely introduced from China, India, mainland Japan, or some other southeast Asian country.

 Some Chinese, Indian and Indonesian weapons have similar appearance.
 The Chinese Tiger’s Fork from Southern Chinese Kung Fu arts such as Hung Gar is similar to a Hindu weapon known as the Trishula and the southeast Asian weapon known as the tjabang.
 Certain varieties have truncheon-like sai mounted on wood staffs.
-Possibly, Okinawan peasants removed the truncheon from imported staffs to produce a weapon of mobility.
+Possibly, Okinawan peasants, or royal guard members, removed the truncheon from imported staffs to produce a weapon of mobility.

 The shaft of sai is referred to as the monouchi, the pointed tip is the saki, and the bottom rounded knuckle at the opposite end on the handle (pommel) is the tsukagushira.
 The handle is known as tsuka.
 Three-quarters of the way up the shaft are two curved prongs known as the yoku and the pointed tip of these are tsume.
 The yoku are considered wings that extend from the shaft from the moto (base of the wings) perpendicular to the shaft.

-Okinawans didn’t care about the length of sai, because the weapon was not all that common.
-Today, when held in a gyaku-mochi (reverse) grip, the monouchi of the sai is often selected to cover the forearm of the individual with saki extending to the elbow; a length of 18 to 23 inches (nearly 2 shaku).
+Okinawans didn’t care about the length of sai, because the weapon was not that common.
+When held in a gyaku-mochi (reverse) grip, the monouchi of the sai is often selected to cover the forearm with saki extending to the elbow; a length of 18 to 23 inches (nearly 2 shaku).
 This allows one to strike with an outward elbow strike (soto hiji uchi) projecting the saki into an attacker.
 The pommel is round, square, or multi-angled.
 It is important to find sai with good balance so that it can easily be rotated from normal to reverse grips.

 Sai waza mimic techniques in karate; thus a practitioner can quickly learn this weapon.
-And like karate, the sai will be more effective using powerful koshi no chikara (hip power) and suri ashi (sliding movement).
-At the Seiyo Hombu in Arizona (Arizona School of Traditional Karate), members train with most weapons of Okinawa Kobudo.
+However, it is very awkward at first, with sleeves of the karate gi often catching on yoku of the sai.
+And like karate, the sai will be more effective with powerful koshi no chikara (hip power) and suri ashi (sliding movement).
 Read more about sai at our blogspot or visit our page about Tonfa.